viamrobotics/docs/docs/mobility/slam/cartographer/_index.md

    2. Click **Create service** in the lower-left corner of the page.
       Choose `Data Management` as the type and specify a name for your data management service, for example `Data-Management-Service`.
    3. Click **Create**.
-   4. On the panel that appears, you can manage the capturing and syncing functions and specify the **directory**, the sync **interval** and any **tags** to apply to captured data.
+   4. On the panel that appears, you can manage the capturing and syncing functions.
+You can also specify the **directory**, the sync **interval**, and any **tags** to apply to captured data.
 See the [data management service](/data/) for more information.

    Enable data capture for your camera, and for your movement sensor if you would like to use a movement sensor to provide IMU input:

    5. Find the component's card on your machine's **Config** tab.
-   6. Click `Add Method` and then select the method type and the capture frequency.
+   6. Click `Add Method`, the specify the method type and the capture frequency.
 For the camera, choose the [`NextPointCloud`](/components/camera/#getpointcloud) method.
 For a movement sensor, choose the [`AngularVelocity`](/components/movement-sensor/#getangularvelocity) and [`LinearAcceleration`](/components/movement-sensor/#getlinearacceleration) methods.
       We recommend a capture frequency of `5` Hz for RPlidar cameras and `20` Hz for movement sensors.

    {{< alert title="Tip" color="tip" >}}
-   Be aware that data is not only captured when a slam session is running.
-   [Data Capture](/data/capture/) continuously monitors and captures your machine's sensor data while the machine is running.
-   To avoid incurring charges while not in use, [turn off data capture for your sensors](/data/capture/).
+   Note that [Data Capture](/data/capture/) continuously monitors and captures your machine’s sensor data while the machine is running.
+To avoid incurring charges while not in use, [turn off data capture for your sensors](/data/capture/) once you have finished your SLAM session.
    {{< /alert >}}

    Set up the `cartographer` module on your machine: